CianMRoche/AstroWiki/Emission & the ISM/Scattering.md

 This classical treatment of the electron-photon scattering makes the following assumptions:
 - Elastic scattering
-- The photon energy is much smaller than the mass-energy of the particle
+- The photon energy is much smaller than the mass-energy of the particle (Equivalently, the wavelength of the light is much greater than the Compton wavelength of the particle, so quantum effects can be ignored).
-- Equivalently, the wavelength of the light is much greater than the Compton wavelength of the particle.
+- Additionally, it is non-relativistic.

 **Cross section**:
 Important feature is that cross section is independent of frequency, and is given by $$\sigma_T = \frac{8\pi}{3}\left(\frac{q^2}{4\pi\epsilon_0 m c^2}\right)^2 = \frac{8\pi}{3}\left(\frac{\alpha \lambda_c}{2\pi}\right)^2$$where $\alpha \simeq 1/137$ is the fine-structure constant  and $\lambda_c$ is the Compton wavelength of the particle.